dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 ### SMOT and Model Selection

 In Part 1, I went over EDA and a feature selection process.
 Please visit [Part 1](https://dmarinav.github.io/data%20science/speed-dating-part1/) for the review.
 This part covers synthetic minority oversampling techniques (SMOT) and model selection.
-Synthetic minority oversampling techniques is a very useful strategy to combat imbalance classes.
-Most people usually don't find matches at speed dating events, and, of course, I made sure my data had no imbalanced classes.
-From my experience, SMOT is also extremely valuable in increasing the model’s accuracy.
-Almost every time I used SMOTs, I would drastically increase my accuracy scores.
+Synthetic minority oversampling techniques is a very useful strategy to combat imbalanced classes.
+Most people usually don't find matches at speed dating events, thus the data comes with imbalanced classes.
+From my experience, SMOT is also extremely valuable in increasing model’s accuracy.
+Almost every time I would use SMOTs, I drastically increased my accuracy scores.

+However, going through the interview process for data science positions, I realized that many industry experts use a simple logistic regression to combat imbalanced classes.
+Here, I want to demonstrate that combating imbalanced classes with more sophisticated techniques can substantially outperform logistic regression.
+Applying these techniques can save company several thousands or even millions in revenue.
+In industry, instead of predicting a speed dating match we need to match an advertiser with a publisher or do risk assessment and evaluation for loans.
+Thus, improving accuracy of an algorithm can substantially increase profitability of a company.

 In this project, I implemented several SMOT techniques and chose the one that would give me the best accuracy across the nine classifiers: 1) Decision Tree, 2) Logistic Regression, 3) Bagging DT, 4) Random Forest, 5) Extra Trees, 6) Ada Boost, 7) Gradient Boosting, 8) Bernoulli NB, and 9) Support Vector Machine.